AI Transformation

-AI-Powered Test Generation with Claude and Playwright
+AI Test Generation with Claude & Playwright

 How to use Anthropic Claude to automatically generate Playwright test scripts from user stories and design specs — a practical guide with real code.